Approximate 11 minute read

 Here we have a EWS (Extreme Wide) shot from U2’s performance on the Grammy Awards (CBS).
 Note that the composition balances the frame not only for the two foreground subjects (Bono and Edge, both near rule of thirds graticule lines) but also between the two featured upstage objects, the Statue of Liberty and the LED wall.

 Here is a EWS (Extreme Wide) shot from Elevation Church.
 Note that unlike the U2 EWS the Elevation EWS has only one principle subject – Furtick – framed on the left vertical graticule, while the framing also features the large upstage projection screen and the congregation / audience.
-EWS shots not only establish the viewer regarding the environment but also can effectively communicate credibility when displaying a packed audience (“hey, many hundreds of people got up this morning to go listen to him, maybe I should too?”).
+EWS shots not only establish the viewer regarding the environment but also can effectively communicate credibility if displaying a packed audience (“hey, many hundreds of people got up this morning to go listen to him, maybe I should too?”).

 Here is a EWS (Extreme Wide) shot from the Golden Globes Award show.
 Unlike the Elevation example, here the priority is only the host and the audience (not the set or screens).